-- a) The student must appeal in writing to the Deputy Registrar, within 10 working days of the decision, stating the grounds for the appeal. - b) A full justification for the appeal should be given, including detailed information which supports the grounds for the appeal. - c) On receipt of the student's written appeal, the Deputy Registrar shall consider the case and decide whether in his/her opinion the minimum requirements for reconsideration of the decision by the Assessment Appeals Committee have been established.
+- a) The student must appeal in writing to the Head of Student Records and Academic Registry, within 10 working days of the decision, stating the grounds for the appeal. - b) A full justification for the appeal should be given, including detailed information which supports the grounds for the appeal.

-- d) Where it is decided that the minimum requirements for reconsideration have been met, the Deputy Registrar will convene a meeting of the Assessment Appeals Committee at the earliest opportunity. - e) The Assessment Appeals Committee of Academic Board may confirm the original decision or, if they decide that the appeal may be justified, they will request the Board of Studies or Board of Examiners to reconsider or other relevant body to reconsider the decision. - f) The student has the right to appear and state his/her case at the Assessment Appeals Committee and should the student wish to be accompanied by a friend who may also speak on the student's behalf.
-If a student wishes to make such an appearance, a statement to this effect must be included in the letter of appeal. - g) An appeal may be made direct to the University Registry in person, via post or by email to K.Robinson@ucb.ac.uk. - h) An appeal may also be made via the local administrator, who will pass the appeal to the University at the earliest available opportunity.
+- c) On receipt of the student's written appeal, the Head of Student Records and Academic Registry shall consider the case and decide whether in their opinion the minimum requirements for reconsideration of the decision by the Assessment Appeals Committee have been established. - d) Where it is decided that the minimum requirements for reconsideration have been met, the Head of Student Records and Academic Registry will convene a meeting of the Assessment Appeals Committee at the earliest opportunity. - e) The Assessment Appeals Committee of Academic Board may confirm the original decision or, if they decide that the appeal may be justified, they will request the Board of Examiners to reconsider or other relevant body to reconsider the decision. - f) An appeal may be made direct to the University Registry by email to registry@ucb.ac.uk.